 Scotland, dreamland for explorers

-With only 4 PADI dive centers, none from SSI or other equivalent private agency, BSAC and SSAC clubs are still the majority of organizations who get to dive in Scotland, booking usually up to 1 year in advance their spot on the different available boats around Scotland.
+With only 4 PADI dive centres, none from SSI or other equivalent private agency, BSAC and SSAC clubs are still the majority of organisations who get to dive in Scotland, booking usually up to 1 year in advance their spot on the different available boats around Scotland.
 Last summer, I could never manage to dive the Sound of Mull in West Scotland as everything was fully booked.
 I was hoping for a last-minute cancellation.
 It never happened.
-My luck came from 2 of the PADI scuba diving centers who kindly took me on board.
+My luck came from 2 of the PADI scuba diving centres who kindly took me on board.

-It is finally by networking, mainly online, on scuba diving forum and through the event section of Facebook I could spot people organizing trips independently.
+It is finally by networking, mainly online, on scuba diving forum and through the event section of Facebook I could spot people organising trips independently.
 Bingo!
-And this is how I met ACE divers who is organizing scuba diving tours in Scotland and adventurous expeditions in places like Norway or even Sri Lanka.
+And this is how I met ACE divers who organises scuba diving tours in Scotland and adventurous expeditions in places like Norway or even Sri Lanka.

-Where to dive in Scotland and what to see?
+Where to go diving in Scotland and what to see?